LLNL/units/README.md

 #### Unit Domains

 - `setUnitsDomain(std::uint32_t newDomain)` : set a default domain to use for string translations if not overridden using the `flags` argument.
-The function returns the current flags.
+The function returns the previous domain if the domain only needs to be set temporarily.

 For more description of the Unit Domains supported see [Domains](https://units.readthedocs.io/en/latest/user-guide/Unit_domains.html).
 Use the constants available in `units::domains` as the argument.
 The numerical value is subject to change in future releases as this gets refined.